WICG/attribution-reporting-api/flexible_event_config.md

     //
     // Note: specs with identical trigger_data cannot have overlapping windows;
     // this ensures that triggers match at most one spec.
 If event_report_windows
-    // is omitted, will use the "event_report_window" or "event_report_windows" field specified at the global level for the source (or the defaul windows if none are specified).
+    // is omitted, will use the "event_report_window" or "event_report_windows" field specified at the global level for the source (or the default windows if none are specified).
 End time is exclusive.
     "event_report_windows": {
       "start_time": <int>, // Optional, defaults to 0.
       "end_times": [<int>, ...]